UK Landlord Insurance: What It Covers, How Much it Costs| 2026 Guide

 Smart Excess

 Voluntary excess is the amount you pay when paying towards the claim of landlord insurance.
-The higher the access, the lower the premium will be.
+The higher the excess, the lower the premium will be.
 Pick an excess that balances your premium.

 Pay Per Annum

-Pay your insurance annually, as it is cheaper than paying per month because sometimes interest increases on a monthly basis.
+Pay your insurance annually, as it is cheaper than paying per month because sometimes the interest increases monthly.

 Install Good Security